-The CMP is cyclical; successive elements inform previous elements in an iterative process.
+The Congestion Management Process (CMP) is cyclical; successive elements inform subsequent elements in an iterative process.
 The CMP is reviewed with each update of the Regional Plan for improvements in efficiency, data sources, and strategies.
-The CMP includes the following elements: regional objectives, multimodal transportation network, performance measures, data collection, analysis of congestion, strategy identification, strategy implementation, and evaluation.
-Figure N.1 illustrates these elements paired with corresponding SANDAG processes.
+The following elements are a part of the CMP: regional objectives, multimodal transportation network, performance measures, data collection, analysis of congestion, strategy identification, strategy implementation, and evaluation.
+Figure O.1 illustrates these elements paired with corresponding SANDAG processes.
 The following section describes each SANDAG process within the context of the CMP.